Enduring Trials

 2. In pursuit of happiness, how much time do I spend indulging and entertaining the flesh?

 Giving mastery to the flesh will not only waste your life on what is transient, but also entangle you in sin.
-Several years ago my son went through great soul-searching as he pondered whether his family should be watching videos.
+One temptation is to devote most of your free time to watching videos.
 The problem is that after you buy the best and least objectionable, you eventually get tired of them.
 So you must replace them with others, which are usually less desirable.
 As you acquire more and more videos, your standards tend to slip, and you begin looking at entertainment that you would not have tolerated in the beginning.
-My son decided that his family would cut back video-watching and develop other activities in its place, and these have proved to be both profitable and enjoyable.
+It is therefore wise to cut back video-watching and to develop other activities in its place that will prove to be both profitable and enjoyable.

 3. Do I serve God first and let Him add to my life such comforts and pleasures as He deems good for me?